RevealBi/Documentation/en/wpf/adding-data-sources/in-memory-data.md

 }
 ```

 As you can see, in the `GetData` method, we are checking the `DatasetId` for a specific value.
-If this id matches our `SalesRecords` data source item, then we will then use the in-memory bussiness object collection that we passed in class constructor as the data source for the dashboard.
+If this id matches our `SalesRecords` data source item, then we will then use the in-memory business object collection that we passed in class constructor as the data source for the dashboard.

 Now that we have our data and our data provider, we need to set the `RevealSdkSettings.DataProvider` property to an instance of our `InMemoryDataProvider` class.